EIC is a non-profit social transformation organization

 with the mission to support Nevada, US and the world in

 "reimagining education to empower all learners".

 Our vision is to catalyze the development of learner-powered ecosystems in which every learner and citizen, at every age, has robust opportunities to realize their full learning capacity in order to develop and share their unique contribution to their community and world.

-Our strategy is to enable collaborative learning and planning across the state and all stakeholders - starting with students and teachers - to support lead innovators to success, and to harness community resources and learning opportunities that support the equitable success of all learners.
+Our strategy is to enable collaborative learning and planning across the state and all stakeholders - starting with students, teachers, and employers - to support lead innovators to success, and to harness community resources and learning opportunities that support the equitable success of all learners.

 The result is a systemic, sustainable transformation of the education system to one that universally empowers thriving citizens

 to create a thriving Nevada as a demonstration site of transformative learning for the country and world.